data-forge/data-forge-indicators/README.md

 ## Market direction

-The `direction` function allows you test the direction of a time series over time.
+The `direction` function allows you test the direction of a series.

 ```javascript
 const dailyDirection = inputSeries